nielskrijger/blog/posts/2018-09-22-the-request-lifecycle.md

 5. **Websockets.** <a href="https://en.wikipedia.org/wiki/WebSocket" target="_blank">Websockets</a> provide two-way communication between client and server and are commonly used when real-time updates are needed.
 Because Websockets are long-lived and have server state they work well with an in-memory pubsub protocol in the backend (e.g. Redis or NATS).

-    Because WebSockets are a trickier to setup and manage I have frequently resorted to polling over HTTP instead despite its drawbacks.
-Given HTTP/2 + gRPC-Web also support bi-directional communication it's not likely I'll be using websockets anytime soon.
+    Because WebSockets are a trickier to setup I have frequently resorted to simple polling over HTTP instead.
+Often it's not worth it adding an extra protocol for one or two requests.

 6. **SOAP / XML**.
-Just... don't.
-No really.

-    SOAP / XML was the more popular protocol before REST and JSON became prominent.
-While some companies still use SOAP and XML it's not common for a greenfield project these days.
+SOAP / XML was a  popular protocol before REST and JSON became prominent.
+While some companies still use SOAP and XML it's not common for a greenfield project.
+Having worked with it for years during my Java-days; I wouldn't recommend using it.
 REST / JSON is a more flexible, readable and simpler API compared to the WSDLs, XSDs, XML and dozens of WS* standards.

     Having said that, when compared to REST / JSON I do miss some qualities of WSDLs and XSDs.
 The overhead of Swagger/OpenAPI, the variety of API styles (<a href="https://jsonapi.org/" target="_blank">JSON:API</a>, <a href="https://en.wikipedia.org/wiki/JSON-LD" target="_blank">JSON-LD</a>, <a href="https://en.wikipedia.org/wiki/Hypertext_Application_Language" target="_blank">HAL</a> to name a few) and the dozens of best practice blogs I've read in the past showcase what makes REST / JSON so tricky: a lack of structure.
-Thankfully GraphQL and gRPC have filled this hole the last couple of years.
+GraphQL and gRPC have fixed this problem the last couple of years by offering an alternative to REST.

 Which protocol to use strongly depends on your use case and business context.
 It's best to stick to only one or two different protocols for your system; tools, best practices, system behaviour, documentation, logging and testing all tend to be different for each protocol.